eepeterson/openmc_fusion_benchmarks/fng_dose/R2S.md

 From the `photon/` directory:

-1. Run `generate_sources_tallies.py` to generate photon sources based on the sources.pkl file
+1. Run `generate_sources_tallies.py <time>` to generate photon sources based on the sources.pkl file at the specified cooling time.
-2. Run `apply_source_cutoff.py E` to restrict the source to only photons above a certain energy.
+2. Run `apply_source_cutoff.py <E>` to restrict the source to only photons above a certain energy (currently using 1100 eV).
 2. Run `openmc`
 3. Run `evaluate_dose.py` to calculate the dose in Sv/h